Special Needs Care Volunteer Program in Cambodia - Phnom Penh

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Give care and attention to children with a range of disabilites

 Explore Cambodia’s diverse natural landscapes

 Stay with other volunteers in Phnom Penh, Cambodia’s capital city

 What to expect and how you'll make an impact

-As a Special Needs volunteer in Phnom Penh, you’ll be helping those with a range of disabilities including cerebral palsy, Down syndrome, autism, and other intellectual disabilities.
+As a Special Needs volunteer in Phnom Penh, you’ll be helping those with a range of disabilities including cerebral palsy, Down syndrome, autism, and other intellectual disabilities and they are typically babies up to young adults.
 You may also take part in outreach work, where you’ll visit the homes of students who cannot attend class.

 Special Needs volunteers may find themselves helping with a range of tasks including:

 - Assisting special needs teachers